Full disclosure: This post contains affiliate links. ?

 Here are my favourite Chinese courses and resources:

-With the Add1Challenge you’ll learn a new language to conversational level in 3 months – and it’s very popular with Chinese learners.
-At the end of the challenge, you’ll be ready to have a 15 minute conversation in Chinese with a native speaker.
+With the Fluent in 3 Months Challenge, you’ll learn a new language to conversational level in 3 months – and it’s very popular with Chinese learners.
+At the end of the challenge, you’ll be ready to have a 15-minute conversation in Chinese with a native speaker.

 Benny's #1 Chinese Course